 Early-Stage Researcher at GSI Helmholtzzentrum für Schwerionenforschung

-I love football, movies, but my real passion is music which keeps me company even when I work.
+I love football, and movies, but my real passion is music which keeps me company even when I work.

-Working in research is captivating, it allows you to progress and interact with peers from all over the world.
+Working in research is captivating; it allows you to progress and interact with peers from all over the world.
 I decided to apply for this project because working in the particle therapy field gives me the opportunity to be continuously challenged and pushed to find new solutions, knowing that the results of my research could have a positive and significant impact on the health of ill people.